brankart/ensdam/examples/README.md

 ### Example: mcmc_ensemble_update

-The parameter file is `mcmc_ensemble_update_parameters.h90` (pointing to `mcmc_ensemble_update_obs100err20loc06.h90`).
+The parameter file is `mcmc_ensemble_update_parameters.h90`.

-This corresponds to the parameters used in the reference example described in the paper.
+By default, this file points to `mcmc_ensemble_update_obs100err20loc06.h90`, which corresponds to the parameters used in the reference example described in the paper.

-Two other parameter files are provides:
+Two other parameter files are provided:

 `mcmc_ensemble_update_obs100err20loc06x2.h90` and
-`mcmc_ensemble_update_obs100err20loc06x4.h90`,
+`mcmc_ensemble_update_obs100err20loc06x4.h90`.

-which correspond to multiplying the grid resolution by 2 and 4 respectively.
+They correspond to multiplying the grid resolution by 2 and 4 respectively.

 All experiments described in the paper